Digital Eye Strain

 WHAT EYE PROBLEMS DOES THIS CAUSE?

 Higher resolution displays and smaller portable devices mean smaller font sizes and closer viewing distances.
-As a result, this stresses the muscles around our eyes that control their ability to converge, and also the tiny muscles within the eye that control our ability to focus.
+As a result, this stresses the muscles around our eyes that control their ability to converge, and the tiny muscles within the eye that control our ability to focus.
 This causes eye strain, fatigue, discomfort, and sometimes headaches.
-As we age, the challenges increase: the eye’s ability to focus at close distances declines (which is why most people need reading glasses when they pass the age of 45).
+As we age, the challenges increase: the eye’s ability to focus on close distances declines (which is why most people need reading glasses when they pass the age of 45).

 Compared with studying hard copy text, people using digital displays have markedly reduced blink patterns, meaning they tend to blink a lot less frequently.
 When we blink less, the moisture film that covers the front surface of our eyes dries out, resulting in soreness, burning, a gritty sensation, redness, itchiness and irritation, sometimes with longer-term effects.
 The problem is even worse for contact lens wearers, in dry, air-conditioned environments, when wearing face masks, and in special situations such as when you are flying.